 Immerse yourself in a journey through space and time in our awesome new planetarium—a community resource that has been missing in the Twin Cities since 2002.
 From the comfort of a plush reclining seat, you’ll feel like you’re flying through Earth’s atmosphere to the far reaches of the universe, delving inside plant life and the human body, or swimming the deep sea.

 A 16-meter aluminum dome surrounds you in our new digital theater, offering larger-than-life views in front, above, and behind.
-Also, the dome will be constructed using the latest "seamless" technology, making it the first of its kind in the Univted States.
+Also, the dome will be constructed using the latest "seamless" technology, making it the first of its kind in the United States.
 Scientific data merges with animations and video to create crisp and stunning imagery.
 Dolby Digital surround sound audio and theatrical lighting provide the finishing touches.

 Guests can enjoy two types of planetarium experiences:

 Grounded in current science issues, our featured productions combine fast-paced storytelling, beautiful visuals, and original scores.
 Approximately 30 minutes in length, each production will engage general audiences while also meeting PreK–12 curricular objectives.
 Museum educators host Q&A sessions following the show.

 Our tradition of live presentations continues at the new Bell.
 Educators will guide “fly-throughs” of scientific phenomena or locations with real-time software, while providing commentary and answering audience questions.